 Step-4: Function For Implementation Of Postorder Traversal

-Here, as we previously discussed we will follow the LRN rule there.
-Here, printing the values of Root Node can be done using the printf() function.
-But traversing to the Left & Right sub-nodes will be done using the Recursion calling of the function.
+Here, as we previously discussed, we will follow the LRN rule there.
+Here, printing the values ofthe Root Node can be done using the printf() function.
+But traversing to the Left & Right sub-nodes will be done using the recursive calling of the function.

 // Process Of Postorder Traversal